vandresen/DatabaseManager/README.md

 ### Data Sources
 This is a CRUD for data sources used by Database Manager.
 The data sources are stored in a table in Azure storage.
 You need to define this in the header or a Connectionstring called AzurestorageConnection.

+### Data configurations
+This is a CRUD for data configuration files

+### Indexer
+This is a CRUD for the data index used by Data Manager.